Daily Words of God: Knowing God | Excerpt 22

 February 4, 2021

 Since the existence of God’s management, He has always been fully dedicated to carrying out His work.
-Despite veiling His person from them, He has always been by man’s side, doing work on them, expressing His disposition, guiding all of humanity with His essence, and doing His work on every single person through His might, His wisdom, and His authority, thus bringing the Age of Law, the Age of Grace, and now the Age of Kingdom into being.
-Though God conceals His person from man, His disposition, His being and possessions, and His will toward mankind, are unreservedly revealed to man for man to see and to experience.
-In other words, though human beings cannot see or touch God, the disposition and essence of God that humanity has been in contact with are absolutely expressions of God Himself.
-Isn’t that the truth?
-Regardless of in what method or from what angle God does His work, He always treats people to His true identity, doing what He is supposed to do and saying what He is supposed to say.
+Despite veiling His person from man, He has always been by man’s side, doing work on man, expressing His disposition, guiding all of humanity with His essence, and doing His work on every single person through His might, His wisdom, and His authority, thus bringing into being the Age of Law, the Age of Grace, and today’s Age of Kingdom.
+Though God conceals His person from man, His disposition, His being and possessions, and His will toward mankind are unreservedly revealed to man for man to see and experience.
+In other words, though human beings cannot see or touch God, the disposition and essence of God encountered by humanity are absolutely expressions of God Himself.
+Is that not the truth?
+Regardless of the way or angle of approach God chooses for His work, He always treats people through His true identity, does the work incumbent upon Him, and says the words He is bound to say.
 No matter what position God speaks from—He could be standing in the third heaven, or standing in the flesh, or even as an ordinary person—He always speaks to man with all His heart and all His mind, without any deception or concealment.
 When He carries out His work, God expresses His word and His disposition, and expresses what He has and is, without any reservation whatsoever.
 He guides mankind with His life and His being and possessions.
-This is how man lived through the Age of Law—the cradle era of humanity—under the guidance of the unseeable and untouchable God.
+This is how man lived through the Age of Law—the cradle era of humanity—under the guidance of the “unseeable and untouchable” God.

-In the Age of Kingdom, God became flesh again, in the same way He did the first time.
-During this period of work, God still unreservedly expresses His word, does the work He should be doing, and expresses what He has and is.
+In the Age of Kingdom, God became flesh once more, in the same way He did the first time.
+During this period of work, God still unreservedly expresses His word, does the work He is bound to do, and expresses what He has and is.
 At the same time, He continues to endure and tolerate man’s disobedience and ignorance.
-Doesn’t God continuously reveal His disposition and express His will during this period of work too?
-Therefore, from the creation of man until now, God’s disposition, His being and possessions, and His will, have always been open to every person.
+Does God not continuously reveal His disposition and express His will during this period of work, too?
+Therefore, from the creation of man until now, God’s disposition, His being and possessions, and His will have always been open to every person.
 God has never deliberately hidden His essence, His disposition, or His will.
-It’s just that mankind doesn’t care about what God is doing, what His will is—that’s why man’s understanding of God is so pitiful.
+It is just that mankind does not care about what God is doing, what His will is—that is why man has such a pitiful understanding of God.
 In other words, while God conceals His person, He is also standing by mankind at every moment, openly projecting His will, disposition, and essence at all times.
-In a sense, God’s person is also open to people, but due to man’s blindness and disobedience, they are always unable to see God’s appearance.
-So if that is the case, then shouldn’t understanding God’s disposition and God Himself be easy for everyone?
-That is a very difficult question to answer, right?
-You can say it’s easy, but while some people seek to know God, they can’t really get to know Him or get a clear understanding of Him—it’s always hazy and vague.
-But if you say it’s not easy, that’s not correct either.
+In a sense, God’s person is also open to people, but due to man’s blindness and disobedience, they are never able to see God’s appearance.
+So if that is the case, then should understanding God’s disposition and God Himself not be easy for everyone?
+That is a very difficult question to answer, isn’t it?
+You can say it is easy, but while some people seek to know God, they cannot really get to know Him or get a clear understanding of Him—it is always hazy and vague.
+But if you say it is not easy, that is not correct either.
 Having been the subject of God’s work for so long, everyone should, through their experiences, have had genuine dealings with God.
-They should at least have sensed God to some extent in their hearts or previously collided with God on a spiritual level, and so they should at least have some emotional awareness of God’s disposition or gained some understanding of Him.
+They should at least have sensed God to some extent in their hearts or have had a spiritual brushing with God, and they should at least have had some perceptive awareness of God’s disposition or gained some understanding of Him.
 From the time man began to follow God until now, mankind has received far too much, but due to all sorts of reasons—man’s poor caliber, ignorance, rebelliousness, and various intentions—mankind has also lost too much of it.
 Has God not already given mankind enough?
-Though God hides His person from humans, He supplies them with what He has and is, and even His life; humanity’s knowledge of God should not only be what it is now.
+Though God hides His person from humanity, He supplies humans with what He has and is, and His life; humanity’s knowledge of God should not only be what it is now.
 That is why I think it is necessary to further fellowship with you about the topic of God’s work, God’s disposition, and God Himself.
-The purpose is so that the thousands of years of care and thought God has poured into man does not end up in vain, and so that mankind can genuinely understand and appreciate God’s will toward them.
-It is so people can move forward onto a new step in their knowledge of God.
-It will also return God to His rightful place in people’s hearts, that is, to do Him justice.
+The purpose is so that the thousands of years of care and consideration God has vested in man do not end in vain, and so that mankind can genuinely understand and appreciate God’s will toward them.
+It is so people can advance to a new stage in their knowledge of God.
+It will also return God to His true place in people’s hearts; that is, do Him justice.

 Other Types of Videos